Background pattern

 • If you are taking other central nervous system depressants at the same time, as it may increase their adverse effects.

-• If you have high intraocular pressure or closed-angle glaucoma (eye disease that presents sudden and intense pain in one eye, blurred vision, halos, and redness).
+• If you have elevated intraocular pressure or angle-closure glaucoma (a eye disease that presents with sudden and intense pain in one eye, blurred vision, halos, and redness).

 • If you are an elderly person.